National Strategy for the Prevention of Non-communicable Diseases (NCD strategy)

 ncd

-“More people stay healthy or enjoy a high quality of life despite chronic illness.
-Fewer people contract avoidable noncommunicable diseases or die prematurely.
-Regardless of their socioeconomic status, people are empowered to foster a healthy lifestyle in a healthy environment.”
+"More people stay healthy or have a high quality of life despite chronic illness.
+Fewer people fall ill with preventable, non-communicable diseases or die prematurely.
+People are empowered to maintain a healthy lifestyle in a health-promoting environment, regardless of their socio-economic status."

 Top of page